isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-13-post-Lettuce.md

 <br>

 <section>
-<p>One of the most recognisable leafy vegetables, lettuces come in a variety of shapes and colours, with flat-leaved, curly, green, and red cultivars serving as exciting options for the edible gardener.
+One of the most recognisable leafy vegetables, lettuces come in a variety of shapes and colours, with flat-leaved, curly, green, and red cultivars serving as exciting options for the edible gardener.
 Loose-leaf lettuces do better in the tropics and can be grown in both pots and true ground.
-Head lettuce is difficult to grow outdoors in Singapore due to the heat and humidity, which tends to cause the tightly bunched leaves to rot.</p>
+Head lettuce is difficult to grow outdoors in Singapore due to the heat and humidity, which tends to cause the tightly bunched leaves to rot.<p></p>
 	<p>An annual crop, this plant is often grown and consumed under 2 months.
 Its rapid harvest cycle makes it useful for crop rotation.</p>
   <p>Due to its shallow root system, these plants are a popular choice for container gardening and corridor gardening.</p>
 	<br>